schnerd/chrome-headless-screenshots/README.md

 ### Setup

-The setup below was used for a vagrant with Ubuntu 14 Trusty Tahr
+The setup below was used on a vagrant running Ubuntu 14 Trusty Tahr

 ```sh
 # Install Google Chrome